If I hadn’t quit my job, I wouldn’t have met the love of my life.

 Our eyes met through the kitchen pass and some crazy energy passed between us.
 Love at first sight?
 I think it was.

-Back at the host stand, I asked the manager if they needed someone else behind the bar.
+Back at the host stand, I couldn’t stop thinking about him.
+I decided to try my luck and asked the manager if they needed someone else behind the bar.
 They did.
 Unbelievable, I was now on the schedule as a bartender.

 Saturday evening I traded my high heels for a long apron and stood behind the bar, polishing wine glasses.
 I held them up against the bright light coming from the kitchen and pretended to check for water spots, but actually, I was staring at Sung.

 At the end of the night, I clocked out with my new employee number: 1217.
 As Sung walked by, he said in a low voice, “Give me your number Liz.”

 My heart was swimming in joy.
 For some dumb reason I just had to crack a joke.
 “It’s 1217!”
 I grinned, fully intending to give him my phone number once he clocked out.